whdinata/mestara-034cd/donate.md

     title: Thank you for your donation!
     subtitle: >-
       We're really glad that you are willing to support our women empowerment movement.
-Cheers to a better world together!
+Cheers to a better future!
     content: >
       We receive below payment methods.
 In case you could not find what you prefer, please contact us via [contact form](\general-enquiries).